Wednesday, August 31, 2011 at 5:08 AM

 Apropos of this, here is how I addressed this farce when the NCAA forced professional player Reggie Bush to return his Heisman Trophy after revelations that he accepted pocket cash from a booster while playing for USC:

 There’s nothing amateur about college football.
 It’s a billion-dollar business for Christ’s sake!
-And the people who generate its revenue are not the university presidents, athletics directors, or coaches who, incidentally, make millions of dollars in salary and endorsement deals.
-Instead, they are the poor black athletes whose raw talents they all exploit to pack 100,000 fans into their stadiums on game day.
+More to the point, the people generating its revenue are not the university presidents, athletics directors, or coaches who, incidentally, make millions of dollars in salary and endorsement deals.
+Instead, they are the poor black athletes whose raw talents colleges exploit to pack 100,000 fans into their stadiums on game day.

-I have always felt that it is tantamount to modern-day slavery for universities to recruit poor and all too often uneducated black athletes just to play Football and not compensate them for their services, especially considering they rarely get an education…
+I have always felt that it’s tantamount to modern-day slavery for universities to recruit poor and all too often uneducated athletes just to play Football and not compensate them for their services, especially considering they rarely get an education…

 But this indentured servitude is made much worse by branding these poor players as cheaters for accepting a little cash on the side.
-Mind you, those offering the cash are often boosters just trying to make life easier for the players so that they can perform better for their universities.
-Not to mention that if the NCAA were to penalize all college players who accept such gifts there would be no college football (or basketball) worth watching.
+Mind you, those offering the cash are often boosters just trying to make life easier for the players so that they can perform better … out on the field.
+Not to mention that, if the NCAA were to penalize all college players who accept such gifts, there would be no college football (or basketball) worth watching.

 (Reggie Bush forfeits Heisman Trophy, The iPINIONS Journal, September 16, 2010)